A Change of Heart

 She understood and extended a hand.
 Splash reached to meet it, nuzzling her palm.
 Erica laughed—a full, belly laugh.
 “That tickles.”

-wondered when was the last time she heard her daughter laugh.
+Erica's mom covered her mouth with her hand as silent tears slid down her cheeks, and I wondered when the last time was she heard her daughter laugh.
 Mia sent me a warm smile, pride in her eyes.
 And I knew that if I still wanted it, I had the position on her team.

 Splash took the last couple of steps to the fence.
 He threw me a playful look, pure kindness and compassion in his amber eyes, melting away any of my remaining concerns.
 He understood—she needed him.